alberlab/igm/README.md

 -   Edit the path entries to the lammps executable file (and all paths, if needed)
 -   If run serially (as a test), go into ```igm-config.json``` file and set ```parallel/controller``` to "serial".
 Then execute IGM by typing ```igm-run config_file.json >> output.txt```.
     If run in parallel (in order to generate a population in a reasonable amount of time), follow the steps detailed in ```HCP_scripts\steps_to_submit_IGM.txt``` file and in the documentation.
 Specifically: create a running ipcluster environment (```bash create_ipcluster_environment.sh``` followed by ```qsub submit_engines.sh```) and only then submit the actual IGM calculation (```qsub submit_igm.sh```).
 [Commands and sintax will need to be adapted if different scheduler than SGE is available]
 -   A successful run should generate a ```igm.log``` and ```stepdb.splite``` files, and finally a sequence of intermediate .hss genome populations (see ```IGM_documentation.pdf```, each resulting from a different A/M iteration (see Documentation).
-The file ```igm-model.hss``` will contain the optimized population at the end of the pipeline.
+The file ```igm-model.hss``` will contain the optimized population at the end of the pipeline. hss files can be read conveniently using the ```alabtools``` package which was mentioned already.

 Cite
 ------------
 If you use genome structures generated using this platform OR you use the platform to generate your own structure, please consider citing our work

+   Installation on MacOS (updated, Spt 2019)
+--------------
-   Installation on MacOS (this is to be avoided, we realized any MacOS update can suddenly compromise the functionality of the code.
+- this is to be avoided, we realized any MacOS update can suddenly compromise the functionality of the code.
 This installation was sometimes used to test different parts of the code in a serial environment, but never to generate populations)
---------------
 -   Installation on MacOS poses additional challenges, especially on 11.14 Mojave (updated Sept 2019).  ```gcc``` compiler may not be pre-installed; instead, the more efficient ```clang``` might be (this can be checked with ```gcc --version```):

     ```